 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-Suede brushes can be used to clean the dirt and scuff marks on the shoe, usually for lighter stains.
-The trick in using the brush, however, is to brush in only one direction, generally the direction of the fiber.
+Suede brushes can be used to clean the dirt and scuff marks on the shoes, usually for lighter stains.
+The trick is to brush in only one direction, generally the direction of the fiber.

 A soft-bristled toothbrush or a clean terrycloth towel will work just as fine.
 An emery board will also work just as well on the dirt or scuff marks, but be a bit gentle with it and avoid scraping the shoe into oblivion.

-2. Use An Eraser For Stubborn Marks
+Step 2: Use an Eraser for Stubborn Marks

 This is where the big guns come in, to get rid of the stubborn, OMG-I’m-gonna-rip-my-hair-out-because-this-stain-isn’t-coming-off marks.
 You can use a suede eraser or even any ordinary eraser on the affected area with back and forth movements.